TuringLang/Turing.jl/docs/_posts/2020-05-04-Imperial-Report13-analysis.md

     5

+<span style="color: red;">TODO: remove the text below when we've re-run models with updated data!!!</span>

-It's worth noting that the data user here is not quite up-to-date for UK because on <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-04-30 to.&gt; </span></span> they updated their *past* numbers by including deaths from care- and nursing-homes (data source: [ECDC](https://www.ecdc.europa.eu/en)).
-Thus if you compare the prediction of the model to real numbers, it's likely that the real numbers will be a bit higher than what the model predicts.
+It's worth noting that the data user here is not quite up-to-date for UK because on <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-04-30 to.&gt; </span></span> deaths from care- and nursing-homes were included, and this has then been smoothed over the past days by the [ECDC](https://www.ecdc.europa.eu/en), which is the data source.
+Thus if you compare the prediction of the model to real numbers, it's likely that the real numbers will be a bit higher than what the model predicts with the current data.

 # Model